Patakí: Oral tradition

-“Most babaaláwos are experts on the patakís and memorize a large corpus of them, although it is impossible to say how many patakís exist in an oral tradition that spans centuries.
+“Most babalawos are experts on the patakís and memorize a large corpus of them, although it is impossible to say how many patakís exist in an oral tradition that spans centuries.
 Some Santeros/as are also familiar with the patakís, but it is not a requirement for Santeros/as to memorize the stories in order to practice the religion.
 Where the patakí fits into this system is unique, because they are taught in Ilés and depending on the Ilé the same patakí might have slight variation.
 Newly initiated Babaaláwos are taught patakís and other secrets of the religion by Padrinos and for their first years study quite intensely.
 Aside from libretas, which are private religious notebooks used for passing down rituals and traditions, there is a slight distrust for things written in a book.

 Understanding the patakí

 Interpretation and use of patakí text by babaaláwos is based on a system of Odu.
 The original oral literature is kept intact but was applied to the marginality the Afro-Cuban faced in the New World.
 The esoteric nature in which the patakí is situated also allows for hidden meaning in the ‘writings’.
 Patakís may be written in libretas but many are memorized from oral transmission.

 There are many discrepancies on pronunciations, and written forms of some of the Yoruba words in Lucumí literature.
 Many words are Spanish.
 Because there is no standard format, many versions of words and some variation on the practices exist.
 "The existence of the word as something usable in utterances presupposes a collective understanding of its existence."
 The entire religious community has acknowledged the practices, traditions and words of Santería and other divination elements such as the patakí and therefore it has become legitimate collective knowledge.
 The transculturation that created Santería and many other Afro-Cuban traditions has become a part of national identity.
 What is most important about the patakí is that the original idea, or moral of the story remain intact through translation and interpretation.